FengTaoSMU/HRPredict/README.md

 # Predicting the bacterial host range of plasmid genomes using the language model-based one-class SVM algorithm

 ## Change logs
+2025.03.02 The README.md was updated with a few modification.
 2025.02.10 The README.md was updated with a few modification.

 ## Introduction